glurp/s2s/README.md

 Green-shoes for GUI

-Chipmunk Windows (so linux seem is supported but with less fun...)
+Chipmunk Windows (so linux is supported but with less fun...)

 Dispose of an access to Internet without proxy
-(but it  work on a isolated LAN, run a default server in the LAN)```
+(but it  work on a isolated LAN, run a default server in the LAN)

 If firewall :